slonoed/slonoed.github.io/src/pages/r-dom/index.md

 ---
 [r-dom][r-dom] — is a tiny wrapper around `React.createElement` function, which allows you to write React components without JSX.

-I've been using this library for more than a year in one of my projects and want to share why I like it.
+I'm using this library for more than a year in one of my projects and want to share why I like it.

 ---